 - Some EVs have a longer range

 As its first all-electric production model, the Audi e-tron represents something of a landmark for the German brand.
-It joins an increasingly competitive electric SUV market pioneered by the Tesla Model X but now also containing the impressive Jaguar I-Pace.
-With further rivalry on the horizon in the shape of the Mercedes EQC, the e-tron needs to stand out.
+It joined an increasingly competitive electric SUV market pioneered by the Tesla Model X, which also contains the impressive Jaguar I-Pace and the Mercedes EQC, so the e-tron needs to stand out.

 In some ways, standing out isn't an e-tron speciality.
 To look at, the electric Audi seems closely related to its conventionally powered Audi Q5 and bigger Audi Q7 SUV stablemates, with a similarly expressive 'singleframe' front grille and a full-width LED lighting bar at the back that salutes the luxurious Audi A7.
 And, although very nearly as big as the Q7, the e-tron doesn't look enormous on the road.

-At first, the e-tron was offered only in regular SUV form but for buyers who want an extra dose of style, Audi also offers a sleeker coupe-style Sportback expected to follow later, along with an e-tron GT saloon with a rather lower profile.
-The SUV package provided by the first e-tron model will be welcomed by families – it might not offer the seven seats that conventional SUVs of this size can boast, but there's plenty of room inside for five adults, and a pretty generous boot.
-Those less concerned by the practicalities of family life, meanwhile, might prefer to concentrate on the e-tron's superb interior design, which borrows heavily from Audi’s flagship A8 saloon.
+At launch, the e-tron was offered only in regular SUV form but for buyers who want an extra dose of style, Audi also offers a sleeker coupe-style Sportback version that we’ve reviewed separately.
+The additional space offered by the SUV version will be welcomed by families – it might not offer the seven seats that some conventional SUVs of this size can but there's plenty of room inside for five adults and a pretty generous boot.
+Those less concerned by the practicalities of family life, meanwhile, might prefer to concentrate on the e-tron's superb interior design, which borrows heavily from the flagship Audi A8 saloon.

 In e-tron 55 spec, this large SUV isn’t short on pace, either, with 0-62mph passing in under six seconds, thanks to a 'boost' function that allows its 355bhp twin electric motor setup to produce 402bhp in short eight second bursts.
 However, despite carefully managed weight distribution, a wealth of driving modes and a clever air suspension system with adaptive damping, the e-tron isn't a particularly rewarding machine to hussle along a challenging back road.
 For those who want a lower price tag and are happy with slightly less performance and range, the 308bhp e-tron 50 is still impressive; it manages 0-62mph in under seven seconds.

-Although the novelty of its rapid acceleration may quickly wear off, in e-tron 55 guise, the car’s near 250-mile electric range is a far more practical virtue that could allow the e-tron to fit neatly into the daily routines of all but the most long-distance commuters.
+Although the novelty of the rapid acceleration may quickly wear off, in e-tron 55 guise, the car’s 270-mile plus range figure is a far more practical virtue that could allow it to fit neatly into the daily routines of all but the most long-distance commuters.
 Equally, the entry e-tron 50 and flagship e-tron S models are still very capable, offering around 190 to 230 miles of range respectively.
-What's more, its compatibility with 150kW fast chargers will doubtless prove a boon when the UK's charging infrastructure evolves to make such technology widespread – on the continent, existing 150kW chargers are claimed give an 80% battery charge in a little over half an hour.
+What's more, every e-tron is compatible with 150kW fast chargers, which will undoubtedly prove useful as the UK's charging infrastructure continues to evolve.
+Find a charger that can match these speeds and a top up to 80% takes a little over half an hour.

-While the Audi e-tron's battery range is eclipsed by that of lighter, less expensive rivals – such as the Kia e-Niro and Hyundai Kona Electric and Hyundai Ioniq 5, as well as VW Group electric models like the Volkswagen ID.4 and Skoda Enyaq iV – it's a very impressive all-rounder nonetheless.
+While the Audi e-tron's range is surpassed by that of lighter, less expensive rivals – such as the Kia e-Niro, Kia EV6, Hyundai Kona Electric and Hyundai Ioniq 5, as well as VW Group electric models like the Volkswagen ID.4 and Skoda Enyaq iV – it's a very impressive all-rounder.
 Its approachable, familiar nature will doubtless appeal to Audi fans who are looking to make the switch to zero-emissions electric motoring.
 It's a capable alternative to the I-Pace that offers Audi's classy blend of technology and style in place of the Jaguar's more sporty nature, and many families will find it slots seamlessly into their daily routine.